Plant Based Recipes From America’s Test Kitchen

-America’s Test Kitchen newest plant-based cookbook couldn’t have come at a better time.
-With Americans demonstrating a growing interest in healthier food options, the Complete Plant-Based Cookbook is an excellent addition to anyone’s kitchen.
+America’s Test Kitchen’s newest plant-based cookbook with gourmet recipes couldn’t have arrived better.
+The Complete Plant-Based Cookbook is an excellent addition to anyone’s kitchen, with Americans demonstrating a growing interest in healthier food options.
 With this in mind, start the New Year on a healthy note with these quick and easy recipes from America’s Test Kitchen.

 About The Complete Plant-Based Cookbook

-Published in 2020, this cookbook features 500 meatless recipes created, tested and edited by ATK staff members.
-Each recipe undergoes a rigorous process, including blind tasting sessions in the test kitchen.
-The Complete Plant-Based Cookbook is available for purchase online through the ATK Shop.
-In addition, the cookbook is available through secondary retailers like Amazon, Barnes & Noble and Walmart.
+Published in 2020, this cookbook features 500 meatless recipes created, tested, and edited by ATK staff members.
+Each recipe undergoes a rigorous process, including blind-tasting sessions in the test kit.
+The Complete Plant-Based Cookbook is available for purchase online through the ATK website or secondary retailers like Amazon, Barnes & Noble, and Walmart.

 Baja-Style Cauliflower Tacos